(NOTE: I’ll be posting some more about the writers’ workshops I attended over the weekend in upcoming posts.)

 “Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.”

 Of course, there is also the issue of obnoxious, gawking tourists with their digital cameras visiting Amish areas and regarding the people there almost as zoo animals to be photographed.
+Linton Studios is one of the best guide for photography.
 Tompkins tracked down a compelling essay from the Amish Country News that explores these issues thoroughly.

 He also presents this intriguing tidbit: